This is a Tablea Chocolate sale.

-The story of the affable man who is growing it—his name is Juanito Cayabyab— is a colorful one.
-Twenty five years ago, Lolo Juanito lost his job at the Marcopper Mines in Marinduque after it was shuttered for causing the worst environmental disaster in Philippine history.
+The story of the affable farmer, Lolo Juanito, is a colorful one.
+Twenty five years ago, Juanito lost his job at the Marcopper Mines in Marinduque after it was shuttered for causing the worst environmental disaster in Philippine history.
 1.6 million cubic meters of toxic mine tailings leaked into nearby villages and poisoned the Boac River forever.
-Manong Juanito returned home to eek a living by driving a borrowed tricycle.
+Juanito returned home to eek a living by driving a borrowed tricycle.
 One day, at a remote barangay, he saw a fruiting cocoa tree by the roadside.
 He managed to convince the owner to sell him five pod for the grand sum of 5 pesos each.
-Fast forward to the present day, Mang Juanito has parlayed those pods into trees.
+Fast forward to the present day, Lolo Juanito has parlayed those pods into trees.
 Two hundred fully mature and fruiting trees to be exact, they now provide him an income for his old age.
 What a success story, one that is literally about finding the “seeds of opportunity”.
 How inspired I am to write this.

 Out of stock